Music of Singapore: Chinese

 Many music organisations and ensembles devoted to Chinese music or Huayue were established in the 1950s, and there are now many full-sized Chinese orchestras in Singapore.
 The first Chinese orchestra was formed in 1959 by the Thau Yong Amateur Musical Association (陶融儒乐社), an organisation established in 1931 by former members of Er Woo.
 The Singapore Chinese Orchestra is the only professional Chinese orchestra in Singapore, however amateur Chinese orchestras formed by clan associations, community centres and schools are common, with over 150 amateur Chinese orchestras formed.
 There are also chamber ensembles such as those of the Nanguan tradition from Siong Leng Musical Association.
 Drumming performances which accompany the traditional Lion Dance are also popular.

 Malay

 Music genres popular in neighbouring Malaysia and Indonesia, such as Dondang Sayang and Keroncong, were also popular among Malays in Singapore.
 Vocal performances accompanied by kompang and hadrah drums are among the most popular types of Malay music in Singapore, and may be performed during weddings and official functions.
 Other vocal genres such as dikir barat and ghazal are also popular.
-An old tradition of Malay opera called Bangsawan existed since the 19th century but had declined, although there are modern attempts at reviving the genre.
+Ghazal itself was a cosmopolitan art born out of Singapore's history as part of the Johor-Riau-Lingga sultanate where precedents to this art was brought by Punjabi Muslims and Sikhs toand spread with Temenggong Abdul Rahman moving his seat of power to Telok Blangah.
+A form of traditional opera called Bangsawan existed since the 19th century but had declined, although there are modern attempts at reviving the genre.